somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 #5.3 the probability of the softmax

 Following text shows the probabilities of the softmax value for each input images.
-Other than No.2 image, "large model" exactly infered its answer.
+Other than No.2 image, "large model" exactly inferred its answer.

 No.2 image was completely confused with class 3 "Speed limit (60km/h)" and the second probability was only 0.01% though the second inference correctly showed class 17.

-No.5 image was rightly infered but all the second to fourth probability showed Speed Limit sign board.
+No.5 image was rightly inferred but all the second to fourth probability showed Speed Limit sign board.
 It means the class 17 potentially has charactoristics similar to Speed Limit signs.

     No.0: